Chennakesava Temple Complex of Belur

 Beyond these wonders, entire temple is a spectacle to behold.
 Be it the outer walls of the temple which has animal carvings in different forms.
 There are carvings with tales from Ramayana and Mahabharata.
 Every sculpture has a certain symbolism.
 Or the miniature shrines near the temple entrances and walls.
 The guide explained to us that these shrines were prototypes for actual shrines.
 Ironically, the miniature shrines look more like actual shrines due to their intricate design.

-- Best season – October to March as weather then is cool; otherwise Belur can get pretty hot
+- Best season to visit Belur – October to March as weather then is cool; otherwise Belur can get pretty hot